paulshryock/Eustace/README.md

 This starter package leverages a front end boilerplate, kitchen sink, and some sensible styling defaults to avoid typing the same things for each project.

+The goal is for every project to possess the following qualities:

+- Accessible
+- Client-agnostic
+- Content-agnostic
+- Device-agnostic
+- Flexible
+- Inclusive
+- Mobile-first
+- Performant
+- Responsive
+- Secure
+- Simple

 ## Installing / Getting started

 <!-- A quick introduction of the minimal setup you need to get a hello world up &